 What is social listening?

 But what do we mean by social listening?
-Sites like Facebook and Twitter have transformed from places where people stay in touch with friends and relatives to sounding boards where people talk about their purchase decisions, favorite products, and interact with brands.
+Sites like Facebook and Twitter have transformed from places where people stay in touch with friends and relatives to sounding boards where people talk about their purchase decisions, favourite products, and interact with brands.
 Social listening is listening to the informal customer feedback on social media sites and empowering customers to speak up so you can:

 - Understand your customers